Hoh Rainforest

 IMG_78332.jpg

 There are a few notable groves of enormous trees in those first 10 miles.
-One, occupies the area around the Cougar Creek area (4 mile mark) where a small but stunning collection of massive western red cedars flank the trail on both sides.
-There doesn’t seem to be as many cedars on the trail as spruces so this section is quite unique.
-Another, comprised of gigantic Sitka Spruces exists around the Happy Four Shelter at around 6 miles.
-The trail here is dotted with giants sized at around 10-12 feet in diameter at breast height, as it reaches a plateau and moves away from the river.
-The last, are the areas before and after Olympus Ranger Station (8-9 mile mark) where, once again, ancient Sitka Spruces dominate and grow to incomprehensible sizes.
+One occupies the area around Cougar Creek (4-mile mark), where a small but stunning collection of massive western red cedars flank the trail on both sides.
+There doesn’t seem to be as many cedars on the trail as spruces, so this section is quite unique.
+Another, comprised of gigantic Sitka spruces, exists around the Happy Four Shelter, at around 6 miles.
+The trail here is dotted with giants sized around 10–12 feet in diameter at breast height as it reaches a plateau and moves away from the river.
+The last are the areas before and after Olympus Ranger Station (8–9-mile mark), where once again, ancient Sitka spruces dominate and grow to incomprehensible sizes.

 Hoh River Trail - IMG_3318-PS.jpeg